 - 2 parts cottonwood buds

-Place alcohol and cottonwood buds in a jar and seal tightly with a lid.
+- Place alcohol and cottonwood buds in a jar and seal tightly with a lid.
 Allow the tincture to steep until the liquid become reddish and the cottonwood buds no longer feel sappy to the touch.
-This may be as little as a few days up to weeks depending on the quality of your buds and the percentage of alcohol in your menstruum.
+Depending on the quality of your buds and the percentage of alcohol in your menstruum, the infusion time will be 6-8 weeks or longer.